hashicorp/vault-benchmark/README.md

 either terse or verbose reports.

 ## Troubleshooting
-If you see unexpected results, for example `successRatio: 0.00%`, when you are expecting `100%`.
-Use the debug flag `-debug=true` to get more information around any potential issues.
+If you see unexpected results, for example `successRatio: 0.00%`, when you are expecting `100%`, use the debug flag `-debug=true` to get more information around any potential issues.

 ## Profiling